chalk-ai/examples/full_examples/sagemaker/README.md

 # Integrating Chalk with AWS Sagemaker

-Chalk can be easily integrated into a model training pipeline like AWS Sagemaker.
+Chalk can be easily integrated into a model training framework like AWS Sagemaker.

 You can use Chalk to define your transformed features and pull datasets directly into your model training pipeline.
-Use Chalk for the dataset generation and feature transformation provides some nice benefits:
-- Feature transformation code is consistent between training and serving
+Using Chalk for the dataset generation ensures that feature transformation is consistent between training and serving.

 ## Setup

-To pull a dataset from Chalk into sagemaker, run an offline query with Chalk's python API client.
+To pull a dataset from Chalk into Sagemaker, run an offline query with Chalk's python API client in a Sagemaker step.
 Chalk offline queries return datasets, which can then be and uploaded to a bucket or local directory to be used in the subsequent steps of the training pipeline.

 **[steps/dataset.py](./steps/dataset.py)**